andrewdodd/ccsniffpiper/README.md

  * **COMMAND**: (1 byte) - Not entirely sure of all of these values.
 Currently there are only 2:
   * 0x00 - Message is a captured frame
-  * 0x01 - Message appears to be a heartbeat of some sort (seems to include the "captured count")
+  * 0x01 - Message appears to be a heartbeat of some sort (seems to include the an 8-bit count that goes up by 4 every 2.097 seconds)
  * **Length**: (2 bytes) - The length of the rest of the message
  * **Timestamp**: (4 bytes) - The sniffer's timestamp of the captured packet since the "start" of the capture.
    * **Note Well**: This timestamp is in usecs and is multiplied by 32 (see CC2531 user guide for info)
  * **Packet Length**: (1 byte) - Length of the MAC Layer PDU (i.e. the "frame length" / PHY Header byte)
  * **MAC Layer PDU**: Variable length specified in Packet Length.

+FAQs
+====
+### I don't see anything appearing in Wireshark!

+ * Check that the sniffer is sniffing in the correct channel.
+ * Check that you have opened the named pipe that is being piped to.
+   *In particular, I would recommend reading the "Run Wireshark" section carefully.*

+### Wireshark is reporting that the FCS is invalid!

+ * **Fix this:** by opening Wireshark's preferences, and under __Protocols -> IEEE 802.15.4__ select *'TI CC24xx FCS format'*.
+ * Wireshark's default setting for the IEEE 803.15.4 protocol is that the FCS will be what radio frame would have.
+However, the TI chip replaces this for successfully received frames with information about RSSI, CORRELATION and FCS_OK (You can read this in section 23.9.7 Frame-Check Sequence of the [TI User Guide](https://www.ti.com/lit/pdf/swru191)).